homeymusic/mami.codi.R/README.md

 with consonance-dissonance along one dimension and major-minor on the orthogonal dimension.

-#### Example Chord: C4 Major Third Dyad
+#### Example Chord: Major Triad

-Below, we estimate the periodicity of the C4 and E4 major third dyad with 5 harmonics per pitch.
+Below, we estimate the periodicity of the C4, E4 and G4 major triad with 3 harmonics per pitch.
 The MaMi.CoDi model is based on ratios of tones - both frequency and wavelength ratios.
 The input to the model is a sparse frequency spectrum.
 We convert frequencies to wavelengths by dividing a speed of sound constant by the frequency.

 For tone ratios, the value of the speed of sound constant does not impact the mathematics.
 Ideally, we could choose any media for the speed